YasmeenElnaggar/Compiler-Parser-Tree/README.md

 # Compiler-Parser-Tree

-Visualize the Compiler Parser Tree about TINY Language With GUI Desktop Application using Qt c++ framework.
+Visualize the Compiler Parser Tree about TINY programming Language With a GUI Desktop Application using Qt c++ framework.